gesmith/d3-bnr-blogpost/README.md

 {% endhighlight %}

-*We will be using CDNs for jQuery and d3 but if you play on working offline make sure to download the libs to your project folder.
+*We will be using CDNs for jQuery and d3 but if you plan on working offline make sure to download the libs to your project folder.

 Next, create the app.js file in the same directory.